FObersteiner/zdt/README.md

 ## Zig version

 This library is developed with Zig `0.14.0-dev`, might not compile with older versions.
+As of 2024-06-15, Zig-0.12 and Zig-0.13 (both stable) should work.

 ## Time zone database